jnpestanas2030-web/GWA-calculator/README.md

 you enter grades + units for each subject, and the program does the calculations for you.

 ## Features
--Created a calculator that will compute a student’s General Weighted Average(GWA) based on subject grades and corresponding units
+-We created a calculator which will compute a student’s General Weighted Average or G.W.A based on the grades of their subjects and its corresponding units
--Supports Python 3.8 and newer versions
+-It supports Python 3.8 and newer versions
--Displays student’s GWA based on the user’s data for grades and corresponding units
+-Will displays a student’s G.W.A based on the user’s data for their grades and corresponding units
-- Supports entering multiple subjects along with their grades and corresponding units
+- It supports when the user enters multiple subjects along with their grades and corresponding units
 - Automatically computes the weighted average
 - Rounds up the final GWA to 2 decimal places
 - Checks input to guarantee correct numerical entries